In the previous tutorial we covered how to open a file in

 < >) e.g.

-<something>is a placeholder for something the user would add themselves e.g. if you were telling you how to run
+<something>is a placeholder for something the user would add themselves e.g. if I were telling you how to run

 to indicate that you need to add a filepath after the